 In addition to my own writing, I am impassioned to work with writers one-on-one as an editor and creative writing coach as well as teach a diverse array of students in my fields of study, Creative Writing and Literature.
 Helping others champion the courage and skills needed to tell their stories, be it through fiction or nonfiction, is an immensely fulfilling role that I am honored to fill.

-I graduated cum laude with a Bachelor’s of Liberal Arts degree from Harvard University in Extension Studies (Concentration: Psychology; Minor Concentration: Creative Writing) and received a Dean’s Award of Achievement.
+In 2017, I graduated cum laude with a Bachelor’s of Liberal Arts degree from Harvard University in Extension Studies (Concentration: Psychology; Minor Concentration: Creative Writing) and received a Dean’s Award of Achievement.
 During my undergraduate years, I studied as a Visiting Student at New York University’s Tisch School of the Arts and spent two terms at Cambridge University (St. Catharine’s College), studying Shakespearean Theatre and Theatricality and English Literature.

 I have had my writing published in the Harvard Summer Review and am currently co-editing an anthology on women’s resilience with Harvard instructor and published author Dr. Elisabeth Sharp McKetta.
 I have also worked for two years as Dr. McKetta’s faculty aide at Harvard.

 I currently spend my time between my home in New York City and my late grandmother’s cabins that I’m restoring in the Southern Appalachians of North Carolina.
 I have traveled to all seven continents, setting foot on my seventh continent, Antarctica, in December of 2016.
 Learning new languages, immersing myself in new cultures, and seeing all that our planet has to offer is an endeavor that will never grow old.